dojo/docs/quickstart/layoutWidgetHierarchies.rst

 It also implements (by extension of dijit._Container) the idea that the widget simply contains a list of widgets of children,  rather than a rich-text mixture of plain DOM Nodes and widgets.

-Finally, any `dijit.layout._LayoutWidget <dijit/layout/_LayoutWidget>`_ can be the child of another `dijit.layout._LayoutWidget <dijit/layout/_LayoutWidget>`_, so it implements the idea listed above about skipping calling resize() from startup().
+Finally, any :ref:`dijit.layout._LayoutWidget <dijit/layout/_LayoutWidget>` can be the child of another :ref:`dijit.layout._LayoutWidget <dijit/layout/_LayoutWidget>`, so it implements the idea listed above about skipping calling resize() from startup().

 dijit.layout._LayoutWidget children
 -----------------------------------
-Children of a `dijit.layout._LayoutWidget <dijit/layout/_LayoutWidget>`_ need to implement the resize(size) method which sets the size of the widget (and does any necessary JS size calculations).
+Children of a :ref:`dijit.layout._LayoutWidget <dijit/layout/_LayoutWidget>` need to implement the resize(size) method which sets the size of the widget (and does any necessary JS size calculations).

 ========================
 dijit.layout.ContentPane
 ========================
 Since dijit.layout.ContentPane <dijit/layout/ContentPane>`_ is often used in layout widget hierarchies, it implements the isLayoutContainer interface.
 When the ContentPane itself is made visible, it calls resize() on each top level widget child.

-It doesn't extend `dijit.layout._LayoutWidget <dijit/layout/_LayoutWidget>`_ because it can contain a rich text mixture of plain DOM nodes and widgets, as opposed to `dijit.layout._LayoutWidget <dijit/layout/_LayoutWidget>`_ which simply contains an ordered (linear) list of widgets.
+It doesn't extend :ref:`dijit.layout._LayoutWidget <dijit/layout/_LayoutWidget>` because it can contain a rich text mixture of plain DOM nodes and widgets, as opposed to :ref:`dijit.layout._LayoutWidget <dijit/layout/_LayoutWidget>` which simply contains an ordered (linear) list of widgets.
 This is also the reason that ContentPane doesn't have addChild() and removeChild() methods.
 It does have a getChildren() method to find all of it's "top level" widgets.

 One common use for ContentPane is to contain a single layout widget.
 In this case (assuming that doLayout was not set to false), the ContentPane resizes it's single child to match it's own size.